 Celia nodded slowly, her grip on the practice sword finally relaxing.
 "I understand, Vel," she said, her voice steady despite the lingering blush on her face.
 "It's just... it's not every day someone suggests we live together.
 It took me by surprise, that's all."

-Kein pushed off from the tree, his laughter subsiding as he approached them.
-"Smooth, genius.", He said, punching Vel lightly on the arm.
+Kein pushed off from the post, his laughter subsiding as he approached them.
+"Smooth, genius," he said, punching Vel lightly on the arm.
 "But he's got a point, Celia.
 If we're all heading to the Academy, it makes sense to stick together."

 Vel shot him a glare, but his mind was already moving past the embarrassment.